-The Compensation Committee determined during its March 2012 meeting that our named executive officers would receive base salary increases in order to keep salaries at competitive levels.
-Base salaries paid to our NEOs in fiscal 2012 are contained in the Summary Compensation Table in this Proxy Statement.
+The Compensation Committee determined during its March 2013 meeting that our named executive officers would receive base salary increases in order to keep salaries at competitive levels.
+In June 2013, the Committee approved an additional base salary increase for Gary Philbin in connection with his promotion to President.
+Base salaries paid to our NEOs in fiscal 2013 are contained in the Summary Compensation Table in this Proxy Statement.